cabooster/UTOM/README.md

 To correct mapping biases in the scenario of microscopy and provide a robust unsupervised learning method for deep-learning-based computational microscopy, we propose content-preserving CycleGAN (**UTOM**).
 By imposing additional **saliency constraint**, UTOM can complete pixel-wise regression tasks including image restoration (1-channel to 1-channel),  whole-slide histopathological coloration (1-channel to 3-channel), and virtual fluorescent labeling (13-channel to 3-channel), *etc*.

-Foremost, c<sup>2</sup>GAN needs no pre-aligned training pairs.
+Foremost, UTOM needs no pre-aligned training pairs.
 The laborious work of image acquisition, labeling, and registration can be spared.
-We release our source code here and hope that our work can be reproducible and offer new possibilities for unsupervised image-to-image transformation in the field of microscopy.
+We release our source code here and hope that our work can be reproducible and offer new possibilities for image-to-image transformation in the field of microscopy, especially when the sample undergoes fast dynamics or preparing paired data is destructive for the sample.
 For more information and technical support please follow our update.

 More details please refer to the companion paper where this method first occurred. [[paper]](https://www.biorxiv.org/content/10.1101/848077v1.abstract)